 You need to keep in mind that this method tends to cost a bit more because you need to hire a professional to install the insulation for you.
 On the plus side, though, you can be advised by that specialist what type of insulation will suit your property best, and you can be sure that the installation will be successful.

 Those living in the hottest regions of Australia should generally avoid bulk insulation and instead opt for reflective insulation (sometimes called radiant barriers).
 This type of insulation is particularly good at reflecting the sun’s rays, preventing them from overheating your home.
 Since it doesn’t trap the heat inside, your home can cool off easier on those hot days.

 In most places in Australia, you’ll want to insulate elevated floors; they can be insulated by a combination of bulk insulation and reflective insulation.
 However, you do not need to insulate the ground floor.

-The same concept applies for ceilings – you’ll want to use a combination of the two types of insulation to get the best effects.
-This is somewhat different in the hottest regions of Australia where reflective insulation alone is often preferable.
+The same concept applies to ceilings – you’ll want to use a combination of the two types of insulation to get the best effects.
+This is somewhat different in the hottest regions of Australia, where reflective insulation alone is often preferable.
 In the coldest region of Australia (the alpine zone), you’ll want to be careful and insulate everything with bulk insulation; reflective insulation is rarely necessary for this zone.
 You can insulate most floors and ceilings yourself using batt/blanket insulation.

 A quick word of caution before you take on such a project: installing insulation can be dangerous work.
 You shouldn’t do it yourself unless you’re sure you know what you’re doing.
-Anything from a fall to an uninsulated live wire can be hazardous, and improper installation of insulation can increase the risk of a house fire.
+Anything from a fall to an uninsulated live wire can be hazardous, and improper insulation installation can increase the risk of a house fire.